Friday, 17 July 2020

 Some of the salient features of this temple are…….

 The temple faces east with an entrance arch on the south side.
-The First level Rajagopuram is of 5 tiers and the second level Rajagopuram is of 3 tiers.
-The Gowri Theertha kulam with neerazhi mandapam is on the right side between 1st and 2nd level Rajagopurams.
-At the 2nd level Rajagopuram, on both sides murtis of Valampuri Vinayagar and Aathmalingeswarar.
-Immediately after the 2nd level Rajagopuram Kalabhairava on the right.
+The first level Rajagopuram is of 5 tiers, and the second level Rajagopuram is of 3 tiers.
+The Gowri Theertha kulam with neerazhi mandapam is on the right side between the 1st and 2nd level Rajagopurams.
+At the 2nd level Rajagopuram, on both sides, murtis of Valampuri Vinayagar and Aathmalingeswarar.
+Immediately after the 2nd level, Rajagopuram, Kalabhairava is on the right.

-In the outer prakaram ( 100 pillar mandapam ) sannadhi for Kasi Viswanathar, Chandramouleeswarar, Annamalaiyar, SadhaShiva, Anandhar, Neelakandar, Ambikeswarar, 1008 Mahalingam / Sahasra Lingam, Sri Valli Devasena Subramaniar Gurueswarar, Vishnueswarar, VidhAtharaeswarar, 1300 years old Mango tree and Kani Vangiya Vinayagar (கனி வாங்கிய விநாயகர்).
+In the outer praharam (100 pillar mandapam), Kasi Viswanathar, Chandramouleeswarar, Annamalaiyar, SadhaShiva, Anandhar, Neelakandar, Ambikeswarar, 1008 Mahalingam / Sahasra Lingam, Sri Valli Devasena Subramaniar, Gurueswarar, Vishnueswarar, VidhAtharaeswarar, 1300 years old Mango tree and Kani Vangiya Vinayagar (கனி வாங்கிய விநாயகர்).
 Also, separate temples for Adhi Vilvanathar (with Chozha period inscriptions all around) and Sundareswarar with Meenakshi.

 Adhi Vilavanathar shrine